nandorocker/evenly-web/_jobs/ios-developer.md

 title: iOS Engineer
 ---

-We at evenly are looking for a talented iOS engineer to join our team in Berlin.
+We at evenly are looking for talented iOS engineers to join our team in Berlin.
+We're looking for an experienced iOS engineer as well as an iOS development intern.

 ## What we have to offer: